braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/ios/create_push_primer.md

 - __iOS 11 and Later__: Because these iOS versions only allow foreground Push, the intrusive native iOS Push opt-in prompt will still get sent, in turn sacrificing your marketability to those users.
 We strongly suggest setting up Push Primers for these versions.
 {% endalert %}

-## Step 1: push primer integrations
+## Step 1: Push primer integrations

 We leverage in-app messages to drive Push Primer campaigns.
 Unlike many of our out-of-the-box features that come ready to use, this essential tool does require some backend setup from your developers.
 We have included the code snippets required here: [Push Primer Integrations][integrations].

-## Step 2: select your channel of choice
+## Step 2: Select your channel of choice

 From the **Campaigns** pane within the Dashboard, select **In-App Messaging** as the messaging channel under **Create Campaign**.

-## Step 3: set up initial campaign options
+## Step 3: Set up initial campaign options

 ![push_primer_message_type][push_primer7]

 Once you have a blank in-app messaging campaign to work on, you must name your campaign, select where you would like your Push Primer to send to, select the message type, and pick the layout type.
 For your basic Push Primer campaign message type, we suggest either a full screen or modal message.
 Note that for a full-screen in-app message, an image is required.

-## Step 4: customize your message
+## Step 4: Customize your message

 ![push_primer][push_primer2]